-SHARK COWBOYS begins with an introduction to our elite team of anglers competing for Men’s First Place Shark: Duke and Blayne.
+SHARK COWBOYS begins with an introduction of our elite team of anglers competing for Men’s First Place Shark: Duke and Blayne.
 You cannot miss their camp when driving down the hours of undeveloped beach to mile marker 37.
-Duke and Blayne fish out of a retired military vehicle and base their headquarters in a huge pvc pipe and plastic dome tent.
-They’ve put together a support team of dedicated friends who are each assigned jobs such as bait fishing, cooking or tending the campfire to ensure Duke and Blayne can focus solely on kayaking out bait and tending their reels.
-These close friends met in vet school at Texas A&M and their friendship was sealed when Duke, who grew up fishing on the coast, took Blayne on his first fishing trip to the Gulf of Mexico twenty years ago.
-They continue to bond over their passion for inventing better methods and instruments to successfully catch and release the largest sharks to win Sharkathon.
-While the two have consistently won first place shark over the years no one in the tournament’s history has ever caught a 10-foot shark during Sharkathon and collected the ultimate $30,000 prize.
-Duke and Blayne are determined that this will be their year to catch this prize shark but are faced with a new challenge: the favored J hook for shark fishing has now been outlawed and a circle hook will now be used.
+Duke and Blayne fish out of a retired military vehicle and base their headquarters in a huge PVC pipe and plastic dome tent.
+They’ve put together a support team of dedicated friends who are each assigned jobs such as catching bait, cooking or tending the campfire to ensure Duke and Blayne can focus solely on kayaking out bait and tending their reels.
+These close friends met in vet school at Texas A&M and their friendship was sealed when Duke, who grew up fishing on the coast, took Blayne on his first shark fishing trip to the Gulf of Mexico twenty years ago.
+They continue to bond over their passion for inventing better methods and instruments to successfully tag and release the largest sharks to win Sharkathon.
+While the two have consistently won First Place Shark over the years, no one in the tournament’s history has ever caught a 10’ shark during Sharkathon and collected the $30,000 bonus prize.
+Duke and Blayne are determined that this will be their year to catch the prize shark but are faced with a new challenge: the favored J hook for shark fishing has now been outlawed and a circle hook will now be used.